obeli-sk/demo-stargazers/README.md

 The complete workflow source can be found [here](./workflow/src/lib.rs).
 Note that this code has no parallelism.
 The parallel version of the `star-added` function is in branch `parallel`.

+## Setting up the external services
+The activities require tokens to be present.

+#### Turso activity
+Follow the prerequisites section of the [activity-db-turso README](./activity/db/turso/README.md).

+#### ChatGPT activity
+Follow the prerequisites section of the [activity-llm-chatgpt README](./activity/llm/chatgpt/README.md).

+#### GitHub activity
+Follow the prerequisites section of the [activity-account-github README](./activity/account/github/README.md).

+#### GitHub webhook endpoint
+Follow the prerequisites section of the [webhook README](./webhook//README.md).

 ## Running

 Set up the environment: